ReeceMcMillin/CS490-Notes/src/chapter-1/trends.md

 commodity or utility in the style of water or electricity.
 This opens the door for a *rent-based* service model rather than an ownership-based model.
-    - SaaS, IaaS, .aaS
+    - SaaS, IaaS, *aaS

-{:.def}
+{:.def term="Cloud"}
-Cloud: a set of internet-based application, storage, and computing services sufficient to support most users' needs, thus enabling them to largely or totally dispense with local data storage and application software.
+A set of internet-based application, storage, and computing services sufficient to support most users' needs, thus enabling them to largely or totally dispense with local data storage and application software.